 In September 2011, the FASB issued guidance intended to reduce the cost and complexity of the annual goodwill impairment test by providing entities an option to perform a "qualitative" assessment to determine whether further impairment testing is necessary.
 This pronouncement is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
-The adoption of this guidance is not expected to have a material effect on our financial statements.
+The adoption of this quidance did not have a material effect on our financial statements.